straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 	NULL //struct CGI_Mapping* next;
 };
 ```
-* Makes preparations before response.
+* Make preparations before response.
 ```
    static void Files_OnRequestReceived(REQUEST_CONTEXT* context);
 ```
-* Generates response header with `chunked` header.
+* Generate response header with `chunked` header.
 ```
    static void Files_SetResponseHeader(REQUEST_CONTEXT* context, char* HttpCodeInfo);
 ```
-* Generates one small `chunk` on each call.
+* Generate one small `chunk` on each call.
    * `static int Files_ReadOneFileInfo(REQUEST_CONTEXT* context, char* buffer, int maxSize);`
    * This function is a callback from lwip stack when it is ready to send the next `chunk`.
    * There are two variables in the context that could be used for the progress control.